Killing of Robert Godwin: Manhunt

 As Stephens pulled out of the restaurant, state police gave chase heading westbound through Wesleyville, Pennsylvania.
 Stephens made it to the corner of Buffalo Road and Downing Avenue in the city of Erie, where Pennsylvania State Police successfully executed a tactical maneuver to bring the car to a stop.
-As police approached Stephens' car, he shot himself in the head, killing him instantly.
+As police approached Stephens' car, he shot himself in the head, killing himself instantly.